Karte, South Australia

 Karte is a town and a locality in the Australian state of South Australia located in the state’s east about 192 km east of the state capital of Adelaide, about 30 km north-west of the municipal seat of Pinnaroo and about 35 km north-east of the town of Lameroo.

+The town was named after the railway station which was a stop on the Peebinga railway line and whose name is derived from an aboriginal word mean “a low thick scrub.
+The Peebinga railway line was closed in 1990.

-The government town of Karte was proclaimed on 8 June 1916 on land in the cadastral unit of the Hundred of Kingsford to the immediate north-west of the Karte Railway Station.
-The town was named after the railway station which was a stop on the now-closed Peebinga railway line and whose name is derived from an aboriginal word mean “a low thick scrub.”
-The boundaries for the locality were created on 12 August 1999 and includes the site of the government town of Karte which is located in its south-west immediately north of the Karte Conservation Park.
+The government town of Karte was proclaimed on 8 June 1916 on land in the cadastral unit of the Hundred of Kingsford to the immediate north-west of the Karte Railway Station. ” The boundaries for the locality were created on 12 August 1999 and includes the site of the government town of Karte which is located in its south-west immediately north of the Karte Conservation Park.

 Land use within the locality is mainly concerned with “primary production” while some land in its south-west and north is occupied respectively by the Karte and Peebinga Conservation Parks and is zoned for “conservation”.

-The 2016 Australian census which was conducted in August 2016 reports that Karte had a population of 27.

 Karte is located within the federal division of Barker, the state electoral district of Hammond and the local government area of the Southern Mallee District Council.